-New Accounting Pronouncements - Standards issued and not yet implemented
+New Accounting Pronouncements - Standards Issued and Implemented

-In June 2016, the Financial Accounting Standards Board issued ASU 2016-13, Financial Instruments - Credit Losses (Topic 326).
+In June 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2016-13, Financial Instruments - Credit Losses (Topic 326).
 Topic 326 is effective (Smaller Reporting Company) for reporting periods beginning after December 15, 2022.
 Topic 326 replaces the incurred loss impairment methodology under current Generally Accepted Accounting Principles ("GAAP") with a methodology that reflects expected credit losses and requires the use of a forward-looking expected credit loss model for accounts receivables, loans, and other financial instruments.
-The standard requires a modified retrospective approach through a cumulative-effect adjustment to retained earnings as of the beginning of the first reporting period in which the guidance is effective.
-We plan to adopt the new credit loss standard effective January 1, 2023.
-We do not expect the new credit loss standard to have a material impact on our financial condition, results of operations and cash flows, or financial statement disclosures.
+We adopted the new credit loss standard on January 1, 2023.
+The new credit loss standard has not had a material impact on our financial condition, results of operations and cash flows, or financial statement disclosures.